 Thankfully, they liked me and offered me a position in the Grassmarket salon.

-I’m still in the early days of my training so I have yet to define my journey, but I do know Medusa will do everything they can to support me in whichever aspects of styling I want to focus.
+I’m still in the early days of my career so I have yet to define my journey, but I do know Medusa will do everything they can to support me in whichever aspects of styling I want to focus.
 It’s obvious this is very definitely a career, not just a job.

 As an already qualified hairdresser, there comes a time when you realise that sometimes you have to move company in order to progress as a hairdresser.
 It’s not an easy decision as you already have close friendships with staff in your current salon, but if you’re serious about progressing, you have to make sure you’re in an environment which is going to challenge you and give you new opportunities, but also help and mentor you when you’re needing to learn new stuff.
 I think I made the right choice in joining medusa.